cacabo/themetric/README.md

 - [ ] Try to make markdown less necessary (replace with editor?)
 - [ ] Columns on admin show
 - [ ] Sample bio stuff
+- [ ] Links to social media in navbar
+- [ ] About --> meet the team, show profiles
+- [ ] Admin can delete their own article if it is not published
+- [ ] Article views --> most viewed articles on right?
+- [ ] Month in review on the right?
+- [ ] Default profile picture thing
+- [ ] Colors on about gradient